nathanfanelli/Music-App/README.md

-This is a music application created with JavaScript.
+This is a small music application created with Vanilla JavaScript using CSS animations to respond to click events.